airtlab/surface-defect-classification-in-carbon-look-components-dataset/readme.md

 This repository contains the data used for the experiments presented in the paper

->A. Silenzi, S. Tomassini, N. Falcionelli, P. Contardo, A. Bonci, A.F.
-Dragoni, P. Sernani, *Quality Control of Carbon Look Components via Surface Defect Classification with Deep Neural Networks*.
+>Silenzi, A.; Castorani, V.; Tomassini, S.; Falcionelli, N.; Contardo, P.; Bonci, A.; Dragoni, A.F.; Sernani, P. Quality Control of Carbon Look Components via Surface Defect Classification with Deep Neural Networks. *Sensors*.
+2023; 23(17):7607. <https://doi.org/10.3390/s23177607>

-The paper is currently under review for the publication in the [Sensors MDPI journal](https://www.mdpi.com/journal/sensors).
+The paper is published in the special issue [Artificial Intelligence in Imaging Sensing and Processing]() of the [Sensors MDPI journal](https://www.mdpi.com/journal/sensors).
+The paper is open access and available here: https://www.mdpi.com/1424-8220/23/17/7607

 The repository is composed of plain images of carbon look components sued to compare end-to-end models based on Convolutional Neural Networks for the classification of surface defects.
 The images included in this data repository are taken from real production of [Hp Composites Spa](https://www.hpcomposites.it/), a company located in Ascoli Piceno, Italy, and specialized in the production of composite materials components.